Fun things to do at home with kids from crafts and baking to indoor gardening and camping!

 Try your hand at indoor gardening, or start some seedlings.
 Microgreens (pea shoots, beet shoots, wheatgrass, sunflower shoots), leaf lettuces, kale, spinach, arugula, garlic, herbs, and radishes do well indoors and don’t need too much space.
 If you want them to grow faster, invest in an LED light, position it about an inch above your plants once they sprout, and program it to stay on for 15-16 hours a day.

-- Aerogarden Harvest 360: This semi-automated LED garden is super productive and easy to use (my mom has one).
+- Aerogarden Harvest 360: This semi-automated LED garden is super productive and easy to use.
 It even tells you when to add water and fertilizer!
-This 6-pod system is good for producing greens or herbs for a small family.
-For one or two people, consider a 3-pod system so you don’t end up with too many greens.
+This 6-pod system is good for producing greens and herbs for 2-3 people (we like a LOT of greens so we wish we’d bought a larger system).
+Smaller and larger systems available.

 - Organic seeds: these are from Caribou Seed Company, a Canadian company